The 1,016km Pacific coastline of Costa Rica is a vast playground for scuba divers around the world.

 The food in Anamaya is known to be one of the country’s healthiest foods where you can have the option to go vegan, vegetarian or gluten free.
 What’s best with Anamaya is you will be dining in their roof deck where Anamaya Resort is known to offer one of the best views in Costa Rica.

-For more information, you can read our related article on Anamaya Resort Yoga and Scuba Certification Retreat here!
+For more information, you can read an article on Anamaya Resort Yoga and Scuba Certification Retreat here!

-Aside from the big boys of the deep, you can see other big marine species like manta rays where your dive will be more enjoyable courtesy of the clear visibility that can go over 30 meters (100 feet).
-But despite its underwater beauty, diving in Bat Island requires a minimum of Advanced Open Water Scuba certification as manifested by the physical factors as mentioned above where your advanced skills will be put to the test.
+Aside from the big boys of the deep, you can see other big marine species such manta rays, which is a little bit less scary.
+But despite its underwater beauty, diving in Bat Island requires a minimum of Advanced Open Water Scuba certification as your advanced skills will be put to the test.

-For more information, you can read our related article on Bat Island here!
+For more information, you can read an article on Bat Island here!